InformaticsMatters/code-repository-development-policy-stages/README.md

 - The repository **MUST** employ a continuous delivery mechanism that is documented and able to deploy to a multiple sites (typically at least a staging and production site)
+- The repository **MUST** contain a CHANGELOG that is constructed automatically from the content of commit messages.
+If you use [Commitizen] as a tool to generate the CHANGELOG our [.cz.yaml] configuration file will be of value - it recognizes the commit message types and structures the CHANGELOG sections
+- The CHANGELOG content **MUST** contain details of every commit, regardless of whether the change alters the code's behaviour.
+For example, documentation and test changes must be present in the CHANGELOG file.
-- The CI/CD process **SHOULD** contain enhanced Functional testing where appropriate
+- The CI/CD process **SHOULD** contain some [Functional tests] where appropriate

 >   **Summary**: The highest level of policy.
 Commit messages and code style
     conform to a standard, and are enforced automatically.
 Code is built and can be deployed automatically.
-Users will clearly understand what is built, how it's built and how it's delivered
+Users will clearly understand what is built, how it's built, how it's delivered, and what changes have been made

 Use the badge in your project's README.md:
 ```md